advaith334/advaith334/README.md

-# 👋 Hi, I'm Advaith Karthikeyan
+# Hi, I'm Advaith Karthikeyan

-I’m an engineering student and tech enthusiast passionate about robotics, AI, and global impact.
-Currently working at the intersection of software, systems thinking, and sustainability.
+I am a junior at the National University of Singapore (NUS), more specifically NUS College (NUSC), studying Industrial and Systems Engineering (ISE) and Innovation and Design (iDP).
+I’m interested in operations research, IIoT, and entrepreneurship!

 ---